 Thomas A. Walker, Ph.D.
 Dr. Walker was appointed as Bio-Path's Chemistry, Manufacturing and Controls CMC Development Specialist.
 Dr. Walker also has more than twenty years of broad analytical chemistry experience in the pharmaceutical industry.
-He was involved significantly with the start up and qualification of Quality Control laboratories and a Quality Assurance department for GEL Analytics, a pharmaceutical drug supplier.
-He also has provided oversight in setting up and qualifying current Good Manufacturing Practice (cGMP) analytical and Good Laboratory Practices (GLP) analytical and bioanalytical laboratories.
 His experience in drug development includes preparation of regulatory filings for pharmaceutical drug products and experience managing preformulation, analytical methods development/validation and drug delivery departments.
-Dr. Walker has authored numerous articles and a book chapter covering various topics in analytical chemistry.
-Thomas Walker has a Ph.D. in Analytical Chemistry from The University of Iowa and a B.S. in Chemistry from Oral Roberts University.